konsumer/sketch-tracebitmap/README.md

 ## thanks

 Thanks to [Alembic](https://github.com/awkward/Alembic).
 It's a rad plugin, and it served as the basis of the webview stuff.
-I never would have wirked it out without them.
+I never would have worked it out without them.